-If the source of the error is clear and common, you may want provide a hint as to how to fix it:
+If the source of the error is clear and common, you may want to provide a hint as to how to fix it.

 Hints are particularly important if the source of the error is far away from the root cause:

-Good hints are difficult to write because, as above, you want to avoid steering users in the wrong direction.
-Generally, I avoid writing a hint unless the problem is common, and you can easily find a common pattern of incorrect usage (e.g. by searching StackOverflow).
+Good hints are difficult to write because you want to avoid steering users in the wrong direction.
+Generally, we avoid writing a hint unless the problem is common, and you can easily find a common pattern of incorrect usage (e.g. by searching StackOverflow).

 Errors should be written in sentence case, and should end in a full stop.
 Bullets should be formatted similarly; make sure to capitalise the first word (unless it’s an argument or column name).

 Prefer the singular in problem statements: